PUVVALAOMPRAKASH/Easy-Memo/README.md

-# Easy Memo
+# Easy Notes

 **Description:**
-Easy Memo is a user-friendly note-taking app to quickly create, edit, and manage notes.
+Easy Notes is a user-friendly note-taking app to quickly create, edit, and manage notes.

 **Features:**
 - **Create, edit, and delete notes**